 Current Bio: Abelardo has a 24-year background with the USAF where he was most recently the Operations Manager, Aerospace Medicine, MacDill AFB, FL.
 He has a very strong background in management, supervision, training and excels in research and development.
 He is responsible for creating TheatreWorks of Central Florida's efficient and effective business and administrative operating procedures and policies, as well as negotiating legal contracts, overseeing company and production budgets and has developed a strong research team.

-AFFILIATIONS: USAF Ret, Davenport Arts and Cultural Alliance (Davenport, FL), Davenport School Task Force (Davenport, FL).
+AFFILIATIONS: USAF Ret, Davenport Arts and Cultural Alliance - Chair (Davenport, FL), Davenport School Task Force (Davenport, FL).

 ALEXIS SENGE JOHNSON - ARTISTIC MEMBER: DEVELOPMENT DIRECTOR